The shape and simplicity biases of adversarially robust ImageNet-trained CNNs: Experiment and Results

 \subsec{Experiment} Our procedure follows \cite{geirhos2018imagenet}.
 First, we excluded 80 images that do not have conflicting cues (e.g. cat textures on cat shapes) from their 1,280-image dataset.
 Each texture or shape cue belongs to one of 16 MS COCO \citep{caesar2018coco} coarse labels (\eg \class{cat} or \class{elephant}).
 Second, we ran the networks on these images and converted their 1000-class probability vector outputs into 16-class probability vectors by taking the average over the probabilities of the fine-grained classes that are under the same COCO label.
 Third, we took only the images that each network correctly labels (\ie into the texture or shape class), which ranges from 669 to 877 images (out of 1,200) for 6 networks and computed the texture and shape accuracies over 16 classes.

-\subsec{Results} On average, over three architectures, R classifiers rely on shapes $\geq$ 67.08\% of the time \ie $\sim$2.7$\times$ higher than 24.56\% of the S models (Table~\ref{tab:shp_vs_tex}).
-In other words, by replacing the real examples with adversarial examples, adversarial training causes the heavy texture bias of ImageNet classifiers \citep{geirhos2018imagenet,brendel2018approximating} to drop substantially ($\sim$2.7$\times$).
+\subsec{Results} On average, over three architectures, R classifiers rely on shapes $\geq$ 67.08\% of the time, \ie $\sim$2.7$\times$ higher than 24.56\% of the S models (Table~\ref{tab:shp_vs_tex}).
+In other words, by replacing real with adversarial examples, adversarial training causes the heavy texture bias of ImageNet classifiers \citep{geirhos2018imagenet,brendel2018bagnets} to drop substantially ($\sim$2.7$\times$).
+Additionally, we also test two adversarially-robust models that are trained on a mix of real and adversarial data via AdvProp \citep{xie2020adversarial} with a PGD $L_2$ $\epsilon$ of 1 and 5, respectively (see full hyperparameters in the \href{https://github.com/tingxueronghua/pytorch-classification-advprop}{training code}).
+These AdvProp models obtain a similarly high accuracy on both validation as well as adversarial images (Table~\ref{tab:val_adv_acc}; PGD1 \& PGD5).
+Interestingly, AdvProp models are also heavily texture-biased (Table~\ref{tab:shp_vs_tex}; 68.24\% vs. 31.75\%) but their preferences are in between that of the vanilla and R models.
+Moreover, as CNNs are trained with increasingly more adversarial perturbations and less real data (from Standard $\to$ PGD1 $\to$ PGD5 $\to$ Robust), the texture bias also decreases (from 77.79\%$\to$ 68.24\% $\to$ 63.11\% $\to$ 29.63\%; Table~\ref{tab:shp_vs_tex}).
+This result presents a strong evidence that \textbf{real ImageNet images strongly induce a texture bias} and \textbf{adversarial images induce a shape bias} into CNNs.